pavelm14/PyPhyloGenomics_ms/MS.md

 transcription and PCR amplification [@regier2007]. mRNAs are molecules transcribed from genomic DNA that have had introns spliced and exons joined.
 Therefore, attempting to sequence these genes from genomic DNA for other species will be troublesome due to the likely appearance of introns.
-Intron sequences can be of various lengths across taxa and would prove difficult to assess homology for phylogenetic studies.
+Eukaryotic genes contain introns, sequences that are discarded during the process of protein synthesis [@page1998] and can vary widely in size among different species [@carvalho1999].
+Thus, it might be difficult to assess homology base pair positions if the sequences vary in length among the studied novel species.
+However, introns have been useful in phylogenetic studies of certain organisms [e.g. @prychitko1997; @fujita2004].

 @wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologus genes of *Bombyx mori* from EST libraries.
 They searched for EST sequences in the *Bombyx mori* genome in order to identify suitable exons.
 These exon sequences were compared against EST libraries of related Lepidoptera species in order to obtain homologous sequences for primer design.
-Thus, this method depends on the availability of EST sequences which are single reads of cDNA that might contain numerous errors and are prone to artefacts [@parkinson2002].
+This method depends on the availability of EST sequences which are single reads of cDNA that might contain numerous errors and are prone to artefacts [@parkinson2002].

-According to @wahlberg2008, it is easier to employ genomic DNA for phylogenetic practice due to several reasons: (i) genomic DNA does not degrade so quickly as RNA;
-(ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics.
+It is easier to employ genomic DNA for phylogenetic practice due to several reasons: (i) genomic DNA does not degrade so quickly as RNA; (ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics [@wahlberg2008].

 Thus, a method is needed to find candidate genes that can be easily sequenced from genomic DNA across several lineages.